 1. The Madness of Lord Ian Mackenzie (Mackenzies & McBrides)

-The story follows Beth Ackerley, a widow who has recently become engaged to a man.
+The story follows Beth Ackerley, a widow recently engaged to a man.
 She thinks that she’s going to have this drama-free happy life.
 All that changes when she meets Ian Mackenzie at an opera.
-He discovers who she’s engaged to, and he secretly slips a little note into her glove, saying that her fiance is mad.
+He discovers who she’s engaged to and secretly slips a little note into her glove, saying that her fiance is mad.
 That he’s not who she thinks he is.
 So, she doesn’t know what to think and tries to flee the opera.

 Before Beth leaves, Ian says, Hey, why don’t you marry me instead?
 So Beth doesn’t know what to think because she’s heard some things about Ian.
 They call him the Mad Mackenzie.
 So Ian is on the spectrum, and we know that as readers today.
 But back then, they didn’t know anything.
 They thought he was crazy.
 So she’s confused because she doesn’t know what to think, but she’s drawn to him.

 Ian is one of the most endearing characters that I have ever read.
 He spent most of his life in an asylum, where he was tortured and had a very rough life.
-Despite all of this, he has made something of himself, and he tries so hard to understand what Beth is feeling for him.
+Despite all of this, he has made something of himself and tries so hard to understand what Beth feels for him.
 Beth was so perfect for Ian.
 She was so strong-willed and stood up for him.
 If you have not read this book yet, please read it.

 Author: Jennifer Ashley